Issue #1629: F-Droid does not respect the GNU free system distributions guidelines

 Once removed it will probably create more incentive to look for acceptable solutions.

-#2 Updated by Kurtis Hanna 11 months ago
+#2 Updated by Kurtis Hanna about 1 year ago

 Here are some thoughts from Jeremy_Rand and I, sensiblemn, on the Replicant IRC: